From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Introduction

 \section{Introduction}

 \aftersec Approximating a solution of a maximally monotone inclusion is a fundamental problem in optimization, nonlinear analysis, mechanics, and machine learning, among many other areas, see, e.g., \cite{Bauschke2011,reginaset2008,Facchinei2003,phelps2009convex,Rockafellar2004,Rockafellar1976b,ryu2016primer}.
-This problem lies at the heart of monotone operator theory, and has been intensively studied in the literature for several decades, see, e.g., \cite{Bauschke2011,Lions1979,Rockafellar1976b,ryu2016primer} as a few examples.
-Various numerical methods, including gradient/forward, extragradient, past-extragradient, proximal-point, and their variants have been proposed to solve this problem, its extensions, and its special cases \cite{Bauschke2011,Facchinei2003}.
-When the underlying operator is the sum of two or multipe maximally monotone operators, forward-backward splitting, forward-backward-forward splitting, Douglas-Rachford splitting, projective splitting methods, and their variants have been extensively developed for approximating its solutions under different assumptions and context, see, e.g., \cite{Bauschke2011,Combettes2005,Davis2015,Lions1979,malitsky2015projected,popov1980modification,tseng2000modified}.
+This problem lies at the heart of monotone operator theory, and has been intensively studied in the literature for many decades, see, e.g., \cite{Bauschke2011,Lions1979,Rockafellar1976b,ryu2016primer} as a few examples.
+Various numerical methods, including proximal-point-type, gradient/forward, extragradient, past-extragradient, and their variants have been proposed to solve this problem, and its extensions as well as special cases \cite{Bauschke2011,Davis2015,Facchinei2003,Monteiro2010a,Nemirovskii2004,popov1980modification,Rockafellar1976b}.
+When the underlying operator is the sum of two or multiple maximally monotone operators, forward-backward splitting, forward-backward-forward splitting, Douglas-Rachford splitting, projective splitting methods, and their variants have been extensively developed for approximating solutions of this problem under different assumptions and context, see, e.g., \cite{Bauschke2011,Combettes2005,Davis2015,Lions1979,malitsky2015projected,popov1980modification,tseng2000modified} as a few references.